 Significant healing takes place during the first week of recovery.
 It is important to follow the specific recommendation provided by Dr. Boudreaux and Dr. Claiborne.
 If you have any questions during the recovery period, simply reach out to a team member.

 What Are the Risks?

 As with any surgical procedure, there are certain risks, such as bleeding or infection.
 While some degree of discomfort is normal during recovery, you should notify your surgeon if you experience:

 When Can I Return to Work or School?

 While the healing process generally takes several weeks, most patients find they can return to work or school after the first week of recovery.
 Adults can return to work in just a few days, as long as they do not have a physically strenuous job.
 Children will typically require a full week since they must avoid overexertion during the first several days.

 Following an otoplasty procedure, it takes several weeks for the treatment areas to fully heal.
 Patients will notice numerous changes during the recovery phase, which will occur gradually over time.
 Full recovery takes approximately six to eight weeks.

 Learn More about Otoplasty Recovery

-Dr. Boudreaux can provide the guidance necessary to help you experience a successful recovery with beautiful results.
+Dr. Boudreaux and Dr. Claiborne can provide the guidance necessary to help you experience a successful recovery with beautiful results.
 To learn more, contact us online anytime or call us at (985) 237-6050.